-The “presumption” is that an individual with a history of domestic violence may, now or in the future, engage in behavior that may be harmful to a child.
-Depending on the jurisdiction, a domestic violence presumption could result in the parent losing custody of the children or having little to no visitation with them if the other parent can prove a history of domestic violence.
+Depending on the jurisdiction, a domestic violence presumption could result in the parent losing child custody or having little to no visitation with them if the other parent can prove a history of child abuse or domestic abuse.

 Domestic violence is often associated with physical abuse, but this is not always the case.
 People can be victimized in many different ways, including: